 There are two types of verified Customer types your Customer can sign up as:

-With a per-transaction limit of $5,000, this Customer type is able to interact with Dwolla and your application seamlessly.
+With a per-transaction default send limit of $5,000, this Customer type is able to interact with Dwolla and your application seamlessly.

-Business verified Customers will need an Account Admin to signup the company during the onboarding process.
+Business Verified Customers will need an Account Admin to sign up the company during the onboarding process.
 This Account Admin is not identity verified.
-To become fully verified, a controller and/or a beneficial owner may need to be identity verified.
+To become a fully verified Customer, a controller and/or a beneficial owner may need to be identity verified.
 A controller is any natural individual who holds significant responsibilities to control, manage, or direct a company or other corporate entity (i.e. CEO, CFO, General Partner, President, etc).
 A company may have more than one controller, but only one controller’s information must be collected.
 A beneficial owner is any natural person who, directly or indirectly, owns 25% or more of the equity interests of the company.